This Hawaiian quilt by Keri Designs uses DMC Color Variations for the fruit and the borders.

 I liked both these threads and I expect to be using them much more often in my work.

-There are also some new shades that are combinations of analogous colors.
+There are also some shades that are combinations of analogous colors.
 I particularly like the three “berry” shades that are combinations of red-violet/pink and violet.
 The light, medium, and dark shades could make an interesting combination.
 Others of this type include a vivid autumn leaves shade and a wonderful combo of dark browns and grays that would be perfect for bark.

 Please note: These threads were provided to me as part of DMC’s designer program.
 I was not compensated for this review.